OlivierZal/com.melcloud/README.txt

-This app integrate `MelCloud` into Homey.
+This app integrates MELCloud into Homey to control:

-- Valid for AC Devices in MelCloud
-- Valid for Heat Pumps in MelCloud

-*Usage*
-1. Install app
-2. Add device(s) to Homey.

-Note: Some parameters for Heat Pumps can be configured in the device's settings.
+- air conditioners
+- heat pumps.

+Notes:
+- some heat pump parameters are available in device settings
-Todo: HeatPumps with 2 Zones configured has not been tested.
-Please contact me throught Github issue's page if you are available for testing.
+- heat pumps configured with 2 zones have not been tested: please contact me if you are available for testing.

+This app is not endorsed, verified or approved by Mitsubishi Electric Corporation.
+Mitsubishi cannot be held liable for any and all claims in the event of any damages that may occur when using this app to control MELCloud applications or devices.